Owl

 Owls are birds from the order Strigiformes (/ˈstrɪdʒəfɔrmi:z/), which includes over 200 species of mostly solitary and nocturnal birds of prey typified by an upright stance, a large, broad head, binocular vision, binaural hearing, sharp talons, and feathers adapted for silent flight.
 Exceptions include the diurnal northern hawk-owl and the gregarious burrowing owl.

+Owls are divided into two families: the true (or typical) owl family, Strigidae, and the barn owl and bay owl family, Tytonidae.
 Owls hunt mostly small mammals, insects, and other birds, although a few species specialize in hunting fish.
 They are found in all regions of the Earth except the polar ice caps and some remote islands.

-Owls are divided into two families: the true (or typical) owl family, Strigidae, and the barn-owl family, Tytonidae.

 A group of owls is called a "parliament".

 Anatomy

 Owls possess large, forward-facing eyes and ear-holes, a hawk-like beak, a flat face, and usually a conspicuous circle of feathers, a facial disc, around each eye.
 The feathers making up this disc can be adjusted to sharply focus sounds from varying distances onto the owls' asymmetrically placed ear cavities.
 Most birds of prey have eyes on the sides of their heads, but the stereoscopic nature of the owl's forward-facing eyes permits the greater sense of depth perception necessary for low-light hunting.
-Although owls have binocular vision, their large eyes are fixed in their sockets—as are those of most other birds—so they must turn their entire heads to change views.
-As owls are farsighted, they are unable to clearly see anything within a few centimetres of their eyes.
+Owls have binocular vision, but they must rotate their entire heads to change the focus of their view because, like most birds, their eyes are fixed in their sockets.
+Owls are farsighted and cannot clearly see anything nearer than a few centimetres of their eyes.
 Caught prey can be felt by owls with the use of filoplumes—hairlike feathers on the beak and feet that act as "feelers".
 Their far vision, particularly in low light, is exceptionally good.

 Owls can rotate their heads and necks as much as 270°.
-Owls have 14 neck vertebrae compared to seven in humans, which makes their necks more flexible.
-They also have adaptations to their circulatory systems, permitting rotation without cutting off blood to the brain: the foramina in their vertebrae through which the vertebral arteries pass are about 10 times the diameter of the artery, instead of about the same size as the artery, as is the case in humans; the vertebral arteries enter the cervical vertebrae higher than in other birds, giving the vessels some slack, and the carotid arteries unite in a very large anastomosis or junction, the largest of any bird's, preventing blood supply from being cut off while they rotate their necks.
+Owls have 14 neck vertebrae—humans have only seven—and their vertebral circulatory systems are adapted to allow them to rotate their heads without cutting off blood to the brain.
+Specifically, the foramina in their vertebrae through which the vertebral arteries pass are about ten times the diameter of the artery, instead of about the same size as the artery, as is the case in humans; the vertebral arteries enter the cervical vertebrae higher than in other birds, giving the vessels some slack, and the carotid arteries unite in a very large anastomosis or junction, the largest of any bird's, preventing blood supply from being cut off while they rotate their necks.
 Other anastomoses between the carotid and vertebral arteries support this effect.